-The aim of the Share Your Power project was to develop a public, real-time visualisation of domestic electricity usage.
-The displays were trialled in a total of three households, two of which were directly neighbouring each other.
-As display a mechanical system, known as flip-dot technology, was used.
-This type of display uses physical discs that are controlled electro-mechanically to either show a white or black dot.
+— Public, real-time visualisation of domestic electricity usage.
+The prototype uses a mechanical system, known as flip-dot technology, consisting of physical discs that are controlled electro-mechanically to either show a white or black dot.
 The technology is highly energy-efficient as it only draws electricity for changing the content of the display.
-A further advantage over light-based display technologies is that flip-dot displays are highly visible even in bright daylight.
+A further advantage over light-based display technologies is that flip-dot displays are visible even in bright daylight.
 A custom-built tablet web application allowed controlling the flipdot displays from inside the house.
 Project team: Martin Tomitsch, Tobias Ebsen, Oliver Dawson, Monika Hoinkis, Andrew Vande Moere, and more.
 Published in Media Architecture: Using Information and Media as Construction Material, at the 2014 Making Cities Liveable Conference, and the 2018 CHI conference.